ericmjonas/RIpy/README.md

+Note: this repo is a fork of the original with a light python wrapper.

 # RI
 ***Version: 3.6***
 > RI is a general purpose algorithm for one-to-one exact subgraph isomorphism problem maintaining topological constraints.